-(g) Going concern and BEE transaction
+(g) Going concern

-The Group incurred an operating profit after income tax of \$4,479,716 for the year ended 30 June 2012.
-In addition, the Group has net current assets of \$2,338,044 as at 30 June 2012 and shareholders' equity of \$2,592,666.
+The Group incurred an operating loss after income tax of \$1,901,288 for the year ended 30 June 2013.
+In addition, the Group has net current assets of \$1,108,930, which includes the forward subscription agreement, as at 30 June 2013 and shareholders' equity of \$1,865,492.
+The Financial Report has been prepared on a going concern basis and this basis is predicated on a number initiatives being undertaken by the Group with respect to ongoing cost reductions and funding as set out below.